radixdlt/radixdlt-js/README.md

     })
 ```

-### Loading private keys
+### Loading private Keys

-The following code snippet shows how to load your private keys stored in _'path/to/keystore'_ using _SuperDuperSecretPassword_ as the decryption password.
+In the following code snippet we load our private keys stored in _'path/to/keystore'_ using _SuperDuperSecretPassword_ as the decryption password.

 ```javascript